Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Discussion

 \subsection{Limitations in linear models}

-All theorems in this work do not sufficiently utilize the Gaussian noise to obtain better bounds, and Theorems \ref{T:UC2Loc},\ref{T:VarLinOpt} rely heavily on studying high-probability events in the covariates.
-This leads to the use of $2$-uniform convexity rather than average notions of curvature, e.g., a cotype $2$.
-Theorem \ref{T:VarLinOpt} uses every property of the $\ell_p$-norm; however, it seems, intuitively, based on the work of \cite{klartag2008volume}, that it should be correct for every $UC(2)$ norm in the correct position.
-The main bottleneck to extending Theorem \ref{T:VarLinOpt} to other positions is a sharp $\eps$-covering numbers of the unit balls of $UC(2)$ norms, in John's position or in any other regular position, are not known.
-The best bound\footnote{Personal communication with G. Paoruis} appears in \cite{milman2015mean} in isotropic position, which would not give us the desired bound of $\widetilde{O}(n/d)$ under a large enough $UC(2)$ constant.
-We believe that none of the classical positions would yield optimal bounds, and that finding a new position is required for optimal performance of the MNI under $UC(2)$-norms.
+The theorems in this work do not fully exploit Gaussian noise to obtain sharper bounds, and Theorems \ref{T:UC2Loc} and \ref{T:VarLinOpt} rely heavily on high-probability events in the covariates.
+This leads us to use $2$-uniform convexity rather than average notions of curvature, such as cotype $2$.
+Theorem \ref{T:VarLinOpt} uses specific properties of the $\ell_p$ norm; however, based on \cite{klartag2008volume}, we expect that it should hold for every $UC(2)$ norm in a suitable position.
+The main bottleneck to extending Theorem \ref{T:VarLinOpt} to other positions is that sharp $\eps$-covering-number bounds for the unit balls of $UC(2)$ norms, in John's position or any other regular position, are not known.
+The best available bound\footnote{Personal communication with G. Paouris} appears in \cite{milman2015mean} for isotropic position, but it does not yield the desired bound of $\widetilde{O}(n/d)$ under a sufficiently large $UC(2)$ constant.
+We believe that none of the classical positions would yield optimal bounds and that finding a new position is required for optimal performance of the MNI under $UC(2)$ norms.